Renting Out Your Home in Sacramento: Everything You Should Consider

 2. Calculate the Rental Rate

 There are two ways to do this.
 The first option is that the landlord can do it on their own.
-Landlords can conduct neighborhood research or interview area landlords to figure out how much similar rental properties rent for.
+Landlords can conduct neighborhood research or interview area landlords to figure out how much similar properties rent for.
 The other option is to simply hire a professional, such as a property management firm like Peak Residental.

 3. Draft a Lease or Rental Agreement